The Nightrunner Series: Micum Cavish

 A master swordsman and dear friend of Seregil who met Seregil years before the events of Luck in the Shadows.
 At the beginning of the series he is in his forties.
 Already settled down with a family of three, later four children and a foster son, he does not always accompany Seregil on his adventures.
 Micum himself is a Watcher and father of Beka, Elsbet, Illia and Gherin.
 At the end of Stalking Darkness, he and his wife Kari adopt Luthas.

 Kari Cavish

-She is the wife of Micum and mother of Beka, Elsbet, Illia, Gherin and later, Luthas.
+She is married to Micum and mother of Beka, Elsbet, Illia, Gherin and later, Luthas.
 She runs the farm and house at Watermead since Micum is almost always away.
 She used to have a rivalry with Seregil, since they were both in love with Micum at the same time, and since he used to arrive and steal Micum away on Watcher business for months at a time, but Micum chose her.
 Seregil is like a brother to Micum now, and Kari like a sister, or sometimes a mother.